ThamerD/alert-triage-mini-view/README.md

 inside a session).
 What I delegated vs. drove:

-- **Delegated:** boilerplate (tsconfig, layout.tsx, CSS module bodies), the 200-alert JSON corpus (with my distribution targets - ~5% Critical, ~55% New, source/severity balanced), C# / SQL boilerplate including the inline production-readiness commentary.
+- **Delegated:** boilerplate (tsconfig, layout.tsx, CSS module bodies), the 200-alert JSON corpus (with my distribution targets: ~5% Critical, ~55% New, source/severity balanced), C# / SQL boilerplate.
 - **Drove (overrode the default suggestion):** chose App Router up front;
   rejected Tailwind / shadcn;
-  rejected a modal in favour of a drawer; picked the combined UX bonus rather than one of the four single options the agent offered; made the agent ask clarifying questions before writing any code, so we built the right thing the first time.
+  rejected a modal in favour of a drawer; drove the UX improvement "bonus" ; made the agent ask clarifying questions before writing any code, so we built the right thing the first time.
 - **Pattern:** two rounds of structured "A / B / C with tradeoffs" questions up front, then a written `plan.md` checked into the repo before code was touched.
-Implementation work then ran without back-and-forth.
+Adjust and confirm plan before writing code.
+  Then: build, review, test, fix, commit.

 ## What I'd do differently for production